AlexMerxer/Learning/HtmlNotes.md

       ex: main,h1,h2,img...etc

 7.Starting with our heading tag it has h1,h2,h3,h4,h5,h6.
 All these represents the different type of size.
-Remember that while using these tags tag with small number has the highest priority in the web webPage
+Remember that while using these tags,tag with small number has the highest priority in the web webPage
         syntax Ex: <html>
                       <body>